aivant/peppr/docs/tutorial/cli.rst

     It is not guaranteed that the ``peppr.pkl`` file works across different platforms, Python versions and ``peppr`` versions.
-    Furthermore, it is not secure to read an ``peppr.pkl`` from untrusted sources.
+    Furthermore, it is not secure to read a ``peppr.pkl`` file from untrusted sources.
-    Hence, it is advised to handle it as ephemeral file and rather use the reported summary or table as persistent results.
+    Hence, it is advised to treat it as an ephemeral file and rather use the reported summary or table as persistent results.

 Evaluator creation